 Elderly with dementia-related psychosis: increased risk of death.
 Not for treating patients with dementia-related psychosis unrelated to the hallucinations/delusions associated with PD psychosis.
 Avoid in patients with known or congenital QT prolongation, history of cardiac arrhythmias, symptomatic bradycardia, hypokalemia, or hypomagnesemia.
-Hepatic or severe renal impairment (CrCl <30mL/min): not recommended.
+Severe renal impairment (CrCl <30mL/min), ESRD.
 Pregnancy.
 Nursing mothers.

 Peripheral edema, confusional state, nausea, hallucination, constipation, gait disturbance.